-DITRDCA will deliver the noise insulation and property acquisition (NIPA) policy which will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.
+DITRDCA will finalise the noise insulation and property acquisition policy which details the eligibility requirements for inclusion in the program.
+This policy will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.

 25.2.3.2 Air quality and greenhouse gas